 Then, we an instance is started with multiqueue vif property enabled, each interface is automatically configured with several queues.
 The number of queues to be enabled on each interface is automatically defined by Nova.

-If the compute host (hypervisor node running qemu/kvm) is running Linux Kernel 3.X, the number of queues configured on the virtual machine interface is the same as the number of virtual CPUs configured on the virtual machine but can’t exceed 8 queues.
-It means for a virtual machine configured with 10 vCPUs, all its virtual network interface cards will be configured with 8 queues when multi queue is enabled.
+If the compute host (hypervisor node running qemu/kvm) is running Linux Kernel 3.X, the number of queues configured on the Virtual Machine interface is the same as the number of virtual CPUs configured on the Virtual Machine but can’t exceed 8 queues.
+It means for a Virtual Machine configured with 10 vCPUs, all its virtual network interface cards will be configured with 8 queues when multi queue is enabled.

-If the compute host (hypervisor node running qemu/kvm) is running Linux Kernel 4.X, the number of queues configured on the virtual machine interface is the same as the number of virtual CPUs configured on the virtual machine but can’t exceed 256 queues.
-It means for a virtual machine configured with 10 vCPUs, all its virtual network interface cards will be configured with 10 queues when multi queue is enabled.
+If the compute host (hypervisor node running qemu/kvm) is running Linux Kernel 4.X, the number of queues configured on the Virtual Machine interface is the same as the number of virtual CPUs configured on the Virtual Machine but can’t exceed 256 queues.
+It means for a Virtual Machine configured with 10 vCPUs, all its virtual network interface cards will be configured with 10 queues when multi queue is enabled.

 As explain earlier, Contrail vRouter is not able to process packets generated by connected virtual network interface cards configured with more queues than the number of CPU defined into its CPU_LIST (number of polling and processing cores defined on Contrail vRouter).